-Developed by Felci Yacht, which aims for innovation in the appendages and hull design, the naval architecture consists of a rig design layout that maximises comfort on board, with balance being attainable in all sailing conditions.
+Developed by Felci Yacht, the naval architecture consists of a rig design layout that maximises comfort on board, with balance being attainable in all sailing conditions.

 Efficiency, with a self tacking jib, maximum sail lift and a full batten mainsail is the result of a very high aspect ratio.
 Optimised to fit two longitudinal rails in order, the deck plan constitutes availability to have a 108% extra sail genoa, for the more performance driven customers.

 All yachts in the Grand Large Dufour range have an easy access at the boom gooseneck area by inclining the boom forward.
 The extra sail area is just a part of the Dufour DNA.

-Dufour has taken on board suggestions from clients, carefully drawn from the 365, 375 and 380, to breed a deck plan design that better suits the needs to enhance the experience on board.
+Dufour has taken on board suggestions from clients, to breed a deck plan design that better suits the needs to enhance the experience on board.

 With a cockpit that is 10cm longer than the previous 380, as well as an improved interface for the helmsmen to enjoy a roomy backstay, the fixed bowsprit is an option to fit code 0, enabling pleasurable sailing conditions with the absence of effort.